 I personally recommend just cutting the stem right back to the base with a sharp pair of pruners, if it has been damaged by sunlight.
 Cutting the damaged stem back to the base allows the orchid to concentrate its energy and resources on growing a new, healthy stem that can support a stronger bloom when the conditions are favorable.

-It is worth noting that orchids can grow a new stem and flower at any time of year, but they tend to bloom for in the Spring and Summer due to the brighter light and longer day lengths.
+It is worth noting that orchids can grow a new stem and flower at any time of year, but they tend to bloom in the Spring and Summer due to the brighter light and longer day lengths.

 Orchid Stem Turning Yellow Because of Overwatering

 Yellow orchid stems and leaves can indicate the orchid roots are dying because of root rot.
-Orchids need porous, potting medium that dries slightly between each bout of watering.
+Orchids need a porous, potting medium that dries slightly between each bout of watering.
 If the potting medium stays too damp or the soil is too compacted the roots die back which causes the stem and leaves to turn yellow.

 Orchids are epiphytes that grow in trees (as opposed to terrestrial plants which grow in soil) in their native tropical environment.